Important notice regarding your savings and/or money market account:

-During any calendar month, you may not make more than six (6) withdrawals or transfers from any savings-type account defined above to another NorthStar Credit Union account of yours or to a third party.
+During any monthly statement cycle, you may not make more than six (6) withdrawals or transfers from any savings-type account defined above to another NorthStar Credit Union account of yours or to a third party.
 Withdrawals or transfers include: checks (limit 3), preauthorized or automatic transfers (such as overdraft protection transfers or bill payments deducted directly from your savings account), telephonic transfers (telephone using a Teller or Audio Response Teller (ART), fax, Mobile Banking or (online) Home Banking) and transfers by check, debit card or similar order to a third party.

 Withdrawals or transfers by mail, in person at one of our offices and through the ATM are unlimited and are not subject to the Regulation D six transfer/withdrawal limitations.

 How will this (Reg D) affect my account?

 Effective February 1, 2013, Regulation D transactions in excess of six (6) per calendar month will be subject to a fee of $5.00 each.
 This fee is listed on our fee schedule which was included with your March 2010 statement.
 See our Fee Schedule now

 What can I do to make sure I do not exceed the limit?